Horses And Music

 Yet, when I play something that really resonates with me and makes me feel good, the reaction from the horse is noted with the same reflection!

 In general, really hard rock, punk rock etc, appears to be just noise to horses, they do prefer something more calming when forced to listen to it. :0) (I do not advocate those who leave a radio on in the barn, it's ridiculous to think that horse love any music we have produced!
 Peace and quiet is what they love most!)
 But I have notice how they can tune out, the sounds they don't resonate with.
-I respond positively to most classic rock, so when I put something on that makes me feel inspired, jacked up and happy, my time with horses is a
+I respond positively to most classic rock, so when I put something on that makes me feel inspired, jacked up and happy, my time with horses is

-blast!
 And they don’t seem to mind one bit about the noise!

 I also enjoy some (very specific not all under this category) called new age music for me this is the music that sounds like a choir of angels singing or Tibetan bowls singing.
 Speaking of Tibetan singing bowls, I have one and this is what I did with it.......